rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 [^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (i.e. all mathematics is formal).
 Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
 Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where the developer mentally verifies that the new code is equivalent to the old.
 The line between formal and informal is sometimes thin.

 [^formalprog2]: This is kinda fun to think about: we have only empirical evidence of mathematics itself being _correct_, we know we will never prove it formally.
 Mistakes in mathematics are extremely rare.
-However, we have a lot of empirical evidence of (past) _incorrectness_ in empirical sciences.
+However, we have a lot of empirical evidence of (past) _incorrectness_ in various empirical sciences.
 I am a pragmatist enough to say that mathematics is correct, the rest looks good only until we learn more about it (just like bugs in software).

 [^immu]: Obviously, a well established empirical knowledge will not change for ages as well.
 Immutability is a result of getting things right, empirical method converges towards it, formal method starts there.
 My metaphor "empirical is mutating in-place" is not perfect.